 Numerous medical stations will be located at the Finish as well as at the Start, and along the course.
 Look for large RED and WHITE tents and for medical volunteers dressed in RED shirts for medical assistance before, during and after the race.

-State of the art ChronoTrack systems will be used to record participants’ times at the start, at certain splits along the courses and at the finish.
-The ChronoTrack system uses a disposable tag, called a D Tag, which allows you to walk away from the finish without needing to have your tag collected.
+Race timing is by Sportstats using chip on the bib technology which will automatically record participants’ times at the start, at certain splits along the courses and at the finish.
+Sportstats will be using disposable tags, glued onto your race bib, which allows you to walk away from the finish without the need to have your tag collected.

 Please Note: All participants in the race must wear their race bib with the tag intact in order to have their times recorded.
 No bib = no time!
 Please make sure the race bib is pinned at torso height at the front and is visible throughout the race.